kmaaallen/simon-game/documentation/logic.md

 1) If incorrect player should see "try again" message in display then see gameSequence repeated
 2) If correct but not the final round player should see count increase in display and a new sequence (one item longer)
 3) If correct and final round player should see 'win' message then re-start game
+4) To give the player time to see these messages there should be a delay before newGame or showSequence functions are shown respectively.

 ## When the player wins and a new game is started
+When a new game is started count in display should go back to start and the logic above should be repeated
+### Need to test
+#### Game Logic
+1) Game variables need to be reset to initial values ie. gameSequence, playerSequence = [], count reset to 0.
+#### User Interface
+1) Display should show 1 once new game initiated.